The kindergarten curriculum is now available in book form with a complete, week-by-week schedule, supply lists, and more!

 I think, for the most part, everything has worked for us extremely well.
 The majority of the readings have been a success so far with just a few exceptions that I had a problem with instead of him.
-He at least hasn’t complained about any of them, and usually looks forward to the reading time as he draws in his nature sketchbook (usually just stuff from his head rather than the beautiful nature books I got for him 😐 ) while he listens.
+He at least hasn’t complained about any of them, and usually looks forward to the reading time as he draws in his nature notebook (usually just things from his head rather than the beautiful nature books I got for him 😐 ) while he listens.
 He thinks the smiling bean in Seed Babies is hilarious, and has been especially attentive during all of the stories of The Irish Twins so far.
 He loved the Winnie-the-Pooh and Beatrix Potter stories when he was younger and that hasn’t changed at all.
 He has also enjoyed Old Mother West Wind so much that we started reading the other Thornton Burgess books (that aren’t in the later AO curriculum – all free for Kindle) and those have been a huge hit as well.

 I’ve tried some narration with him just to get him used to that, but not a whole lot as I don’t really think it’s necessary right now.
 I can often tell just by the way he listens whether or not he is actually listening, and for the most part, he is.